VinceZK/Portal/docs/README.md

 which means it waits for half second(500ms) when I stop typing.
 As a user, he can get the error feedback earlier without additional actions.

 The user is happy now, the only problem is the cost.
-To implement such kind of validation, one needs a dedicate service.
-Fortunately, in my example, I can directly leverage JSON-On-Relation without any server-side coding.
+To implement such kind of validations, one needs a dedicate service.
+Fortunately, in my example, I can directly leverage JSON-On-Relations without any server-side coding.
 But I can also anticipate a lot of cases that special server-side coding is unavoidable.
 And such kinds of services may be only dedicate to the UI.